When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Additional Analysis

-Here we see no significant effects, but we do note some minor trends that point towards \participants writing more characters whose genders match their own.
-For example, we see more \man doctors and detectives from \participants who identify as men under \man suggestions than we do from \participants who identify as women, and we see more \man presidents from \participants who identify as men under \woman suggestions than we do from \participants who identify as women.
+Here we see no significant effects, but we do note some minor trends that point towards participants writing more characters whose genders match their own.
+For example, we see more \man doctors and detectives from participants who identify as men under \man suggestions than we do from participants who identify as women, and we see more \man presidents from participants who identify as men under \woman suggestions than we do from participants who identify as women.